Policies & Procedures

 Staff members are not permitted to unlock a door for anyone other than the resident of the room.
 Please do not ask.
 Illegal entry into a student's room may result in loss of housing privileges.
 A lost key will result in a charge of $75 to your Business Office account.

 Room changes may only take place during the third week of each semester and it is your responsibility to find another resident with whom to switch rooms.
-All room changes must be registered and approved by your Area Coordinator.
+All room changes must be registered and approved by your Assistant Director.
 Please consult your RA to initiate this process.
 Unauthorized room changes will result in a $100.00 fine.

 Attempting to force a roommate out of the room or preventing a roommate from moving into the room are grounds for immediate termination of the housing contract and will result in further disciplinary action.
 Keep in mind that good relationships don't happen overnight.
 It is a gradual process that takes time and is achieved through continued communication and honest feedback.